Michael-LiK/crawler_pic/README.md

 # crawler_pic
-A python Multiprocess crawler study case for crawling meitulu.com
+A python multiprocess crawler study case for crawling meitulu.com

 ## Use
 To creater a folder in d: to store pictures that named "crawler"